N34R20/N34R20/README.md

 # Francisco Olmos
 **`Data Scientist / ML Enginner`**

-I'm a Math and Cs Student in The University of Buenos Aires - UBA (Argentina).
-My Github profile has personal projects as well as lectures and homework from Cs subjects, hopefully you can see interesting things.
+I'm a Math and Comp Sci Student in The University of Buenos Aires - UBA (Argentina).
+My Github profile has personal projects as well as lectures and homework from Comp Sci subjects, hopefully you can see interesting things.

 <!--
 Contact